If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

 - #opensuse-buildservice on the freenode network is the 2nd channel where you can reach us

-- We post informations about maintenance of the infrastructure to news.opensuse.org
+- We post informations about maintenance of the infrastructure to status.opensuse.org

 - For ways to communicate with us individually check our list of members

 One of the main areas of work for the Heroes Team is the system administration of the infrastructure for openSUSE.
-Here is a short list of so called projects, that need our help:
+Here is a short list of so called projects, that need our/your help:

 - The mirror infrastructure for deploying ISO images and packages over the world.
 This includes updates for released distributions and also providing the upcoming openSUSE release to our users (have a look at our Checklist, if you want to know more about this).

 - The Build Service - including not only hardware related tasks but also the involvement inside the project (discussing the Roadmap, working on the Source Code and also helping Build Service Users on #opensuse-buildservice.

 - Providing the infrastructure behind openFate and other projects like the openSUSE Conference, the Documentation, Users or the Maintenance infrastructure.